Zelensky calls for direct talks with Putin as U.S. embassy says nuclear plant attack is ‘a war crime’

 But after Ukraine “survived a night that could have stopped history” with the nuclear plant attack in southeastern Ukraine, Zelensky on Friday again called on international allies to implement a no-fly zone over the country.

-The United States, United Kingdom and others have so far ruled out supporting any no-fly zone, stating that it would likely severely escalate the conflict.
+The United States, Britain and others have so far ruled out supporting any no-fly zone, stating that it would likely severely escalate the conflict.

-But Zelensky said that only “an immediate closure of sky over Ukraine” would guarantee Russia wouldn’t bomb nuclear installations.
+But Zelensky said only “an immediate closure of sky over Ukraine” would guarantee that Russia wouldn’t bomb nuclear installations.

 “It could’ve been as bad as six Chernobyls,” Zelensky said of the nuclear plant attack in a video posted to Twitter.
 “The Russian tankers knew what they were shooting at.”